chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How to Replace Node in Automate HA Cluster

-- First Add a New Node follow [this](#How-To-Add-More-Nodes-to-the-On-Prem-Deployment).
+- First Add a New Node follow [this](#How-To-Add-More-Nodes-to-the-OnPrem-Deployment).
-- Delete a Existing Node follow [this](#How-To-Remove-Any-Nodes-From-Frontend-Cluster)
+- Delete a Existing Node follow [this](#How-To-Remove-Any-Nodes-From-Frontend-Cluster-OnPrem-Deployment).

 ### Uninstall chef automate HA